viash-hub/htrnaseq/README.md

 file](https://nextflow-io.github.io/nf-schema/latest/nextflow_schema/nextflow_schema_specification/)
 has been built and provided with the workflows in order to use the form-based input.
 However, Seqera Cloud can not deal with multiple-value parameters when using the form-based input.
-Therefore, it’s better to use Viash Hub also here:
+Therefore using Viash Hub is also recommended in this case.

 First, select the option to run the workflow using Seqera Cloud.
 You will need to create an API token for your account.
 Once this token is